 Not only the interior which exhibits the exquisite mix of Japanese and western styles, it is full of artistry in seasonal decorations and illumination.
 Included are Suntory Museum of Art, 21_21 DESIGN SIGHT, Tokyo Midtown Design Hub, FUJIFILM SQUARE and Billboard Live TOKYO, Hinokicho Park (municipal) is just behind Midtown Garden.

 < Roppongi Hills > (10 minutes’ walk)

 With a major cinema complex, Mori Art Museum, The SKY DECK to enjoy the city view, and Mohri Garden, there are so much more to Roppongi Hills than “just" the latest shops and restaurants that are already tempting enough to visit.

 < Akasaka Sacas > (14 minutes’ walk)

-Beside Akasaka Blitz, the live house, and Akasaka ACT Theater, you can of course enjoy shopping and dining at Biz Tower.
+Once hosted Akasaka Blitz, the live house, and Akasaka ACT Theater, the premises and its neighbourhood will undergo a major redevelopment until around 2028.
+You can of course still enjoy shopping and dining at Biz Tower until then.
 It is directly connected to Akasaka Station (Chiyoda Line), so hopping onto the metro for one station is also an option.